Wallypower

 guest cabins feature queen size beds and en-suites.
 Each cabin has

-as plenty of refrigerators.
+of refrigerators.

 |